 Lake Mead sets on the Colorado River, and is the largest water reservoir in the United States.
 It’s about 24 miles southeast of the Las Vegas Strip.
 There are a multitude of things to do on the water and in the National Recreation Area.

 Lake Mead National Recreation Area has entrance and lake use fees.
 Passes can be purchased at the entrance stations and you may also purchase passes by printing out a mail-in form.
 The full list of fees can be found here.
-It’s an absolutely beautiful area to visit, and although you need to pay to enter to park, it’s typically worth it.
-Here is a list of things to do at Lake Mead.
+Don’t forget you can visit on National Park Fee Free Days and skip the fees altogether.

 Biking– Bicycling is a great activity to do in the Lake Mead area.
 It’s beautiful terrain and scenery riding near the lake.
 Riders must be careful when sharing the roads.
 I’ve ridden out there in training for triathlons and while there typically isn’t much traffic, there tends to be a lot of motorists speeding and some curves and hills where visibility is low.

 Boating– With nearly 300 square miles of water, boating is one of the most popular activities on the Lake.
 You can bring your own boat or rent one when you get there.
 There’s plenty of space for speed on the open water and lots of private coves to relax in.
 Check the link above for all of the boating rules and regulations, and click here to check out boat rental options.